tkhamez/neucore/doc/API.md

 Alliance API
 - List all alliances. `/user/alliance/all`
+- Add an EVE alliance to the database. `/user/alliance/add/{id}`

 Corporation API
 - List all corporations. `/user/corporation/all`
+- Add an EVE corporation to the database. `/user/corporation/add/{id}`

 Group API
 - List all groups. `/user/group/all`